EHB-MCT/remedial-assignment-JochenSunaert/README.md

 # Set up your .env file in /backend, and the /client.js file in the /frontend/src then start the servers
 # (in two separate terminals)
+# For these files, or for a more detailed setup refer to the full getting started guide

 # Terminal 1: Backend
 cd backend